Skip to Content

 Homemade Chai

 After a few lackluster attempts, I finally came up with what I think is the perfect blend of spicy, robust, and sweet.
-I have been making this chai recipe now for at least 5 years and I love it even more today than I did when I first came up with this recipe.
+I have been making this homemade chai recipe now for at least 5 years and I love it even more today than I did when I first came up with this recipe.

 While it may not have the zip of caffeine (although you can easily make yours caffeinated), the ginger and other spices definitely bring color into the world for me each morning.